ZcashFoundation/zwallet-ios/README.md

-# zwallet
+# zwallet-ios

-The Zcash Foundation's official reference wallet for iOS.
+This is a WIP, shielded-first Zcash iOS wallet.
+It is not in active development.